-Still, genetics do cause most adults to develop their wisdom teeth.
-One study found that at least 53 percent of people had at least one wisdom tooth come in.
+Still, genetics do cause most adults to develop their wisdom teeth. found that at least 53 percent of people had at least one wisdom tooth come in.
 Men were more likely to have them than women.

 However, just because you don’t see all of your wisdom teeth doesn’t mean they aren’t there.
 Sometimes wisdom teeth don’t ever erupt and won’t ever become visible.
 An X-ray can confirm if you have wisdom teeth under your gums.